fudgepop01/kaitai_ide_vscode/README.md

 ## Release Notes

+### 0.2.2

+* opening file as hex without hex editor already open will now properly wait for the editor to load

-### 0.2.0
+### 0.2.1

-Added the ability to import other ksy files
+* Added the ability to import other ksy files
+* implemented a very basic info panel

 ### 0.1.0